 Fantastic Racism: He almost derisively refers to Pey'j as "the pig" at one point.
 Might've just been a jab at the individual in question, however, seeing as how Pey'j was apparently among those that took away the source of his powers; it's somewhat understandable that he might hold a grudge over that.

 Flunky Boss: He primarily lets that giant statue spawn crystal shields to protect him from attacks by Jade.
 Said statue also captures Pey'j and Double H, projecting copies of them to attack her, after the regular DomZ minions are out of the way.
 The only time he's ever fought directly would be after he drowns the entire area (apart from the triple elevator platform), where he literally comes face-to-face with Jade, lunging his entire figure at her to literally throw her off her feet.

 For the Evulz: He wants to live longer and restore his original level of power back.
 Okay, so maybe he wants to accomplish something important to him? ... nope, he just wants to live longer.
 Not a very good reason for him causing something along the lines of mass murder.

 I'm a Humanitarian: When he attacks Jade by basically head-butting her, it almost looks like he's trying to eat her.

 Obviously Evil: Although introduced in the very last level of the game, the Priest makes its debut standing in front of the commander of the Alpha Section, who refers to the Priest as "Your Excellency".
 Hell, appearance notwithstanding, its echoing, almost sickly voice tone, on top of how he orders said commander to find Jade and bring her to it, clinches it.

 Puzzle Boss: You're supposed to defeat him by never missing a beat in hitting him whenever he turns up in a regular pattern.
-People who don't get this end up wailing on him only to get struck and returned to the start of the pattern, in a truly Sisyphean task.
+People who don't get this end up whaling on him only to get struck and returned to the start of the pattern, in a truly Sisyphean task.